giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

-as those found in well-known IETF protocols such as BGP {{RFC4271}}, including the properties of scalability (since metrics only need to be shared on a per-path rather than per-flow basis, and only between neighboring ASs) and privacy
+as those found in well-known IETF protocols such as BGP {{RFC4271}}, including the properties of scalability (since metrics only need to be shared on a per-path rather than per-flow basis, and only between neighboring ASs), privacy
-(since no sensitive flow or topology information needs to be shared).
+(since no sensitive flow or topology information needs to be shared), and global convergence.

 We also present initial discussions on the necessary requirements to integrate the proposed capability into the